lidofinance/lido-earn/docs/specification.md

   * Snapshots `recoveryAssets` and `recoverySupply` using the vault's current asset balance and total supply.
   * Calculates `implicitLoss = max(0, emergencyTotalAssets - recoveryBalance)`, showing the total amount unavailable to users.
   * `implicitLoss` includes both stuck funds (`remainingProtocolBalance`) and phantom value (if target vault had accounting errors).
-  * Emits `RecoveryActivated(recoveryBalance, totalSupply, remainingProtocolBalance, implicitLoss)` for full transparency.
+  * Emits `RecoveryModeActivated(recoveryBalance, totalSupply, remainingProtocolBalance, implicitLoss)` for full transparency.
   * Sets `recoveryMode = true`, formalizing the one-way transition (deposits/mints were already disabled when `emergencyMode` was engaged).
   * After activation, users can only `redeem()` their shares for pro-rata assets.